Rebranding a Business

 Update your social media profiles.

 Contact social media sites to notify them of your company name change, and request they be changed to reflect your new business.
-Many of the changes you can make yourself, including the imagery, website and contact details.
-This way any customers you interact with via social channels will be updated and aware of the changes you’re making.
-There will be no loss of trust and you can continue business as usual.
-There’s more information on how to rebrand you social media profiles on the Moz website here.
+Many of the changes you can make yourself, including the imagery, website, and contact details.
+This way, any customers you interact with via social channels will be updated and aware of the changes you’re making.
+There will be no loss of trust, and you can continue business as usual.
+There’s more information on how to rebrand your social media profiles on the Moz website here.